You did more

 today counted.

 You baked.
 You walked to the library.
-She wouldn't stop asking about volcanoes.
-You answered the phone twice during her maths.
+She wouldn't stop asking why the moon follows the car.
+You answered the phone twice during her math.
 You think she got through one page.
 Maybe two.
 The washing's still on the line.

 None of it felt like school.